 Do you want to know how to retire early?
 How about how to retire early at 55?
 How to retire early at 60?
 What about how to retire early at 45 or earlier?
 It IS possible.

 Don’t believe me?
 Get advice from three guys who really know:

-2. Karsten Jeske writes Early Retirement Now and is the “go to” guy if you want to know about safe withdrawal rates.
-He retired last year at 44.
+2. Karsten Jeske writes Early Retirement Now and is the “go-to” guy if you want to know about safe withdrawal rates.
+He retired at 44.
 His last ten years were spent working for a large asset manager.

-3. Fritz Gilbert is the author behind The Retirement Manifesto.
-He spent 30 years at a single company building a successful career before retiring last year at age 55.
+3. Fritz Gilbert is the author of The Retirement Manifesto.
+He spent 30 years at a single company building a successful career before retiring at age 55.

 So, here is their advice — 19 tips — for how to retire early: